brian-m-grata/layered-django-example/README.md

 ## 📖 API Documentation

 The application provides RESTful API endpoints for managing todo lists and items.
-See the [sample README](sample/README.md) for detailed API documentation.
+See the [app README](app/README.md) for detailed API documentation.